austintcecil/MECH-105-Algorithms/Simpson's One Third Rule Algorithm/README.md

 # Outputs:
 - I = the numerical integral calculated
 # Example:
-- Evaluating the integral of a non-continuos function or of a data table
+- Evaluating the integral of a non-continuous function or of a data table